wisamalsamak/Strategies-for-Designing-Deep-DenoisingNetworks-for-Plug-and-Play-Image-Recovery/README.md

 1) Download the BSDS500 dataset from https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/ , the Waterloo exploration dataset from https://ece.uwaterloo.ca/~k29ma/exploration/ , and the ground truth test images of 'Parrot', 'Monarch', and 'Lena' in **images/test_images**.
 2) Use script in **Supplementary/bmptojpg.py** to convert the BMP images in the Waterloo dataset to JPG.
 3) Combine all 500 images from the BSDS500 dataset and 1500 images from the Waterloo exploration dataset into one folder and upload the folder to Google Drive into a subfolder.
 Rename the folder to 'train'.
-Repeat the process with some of other images to create an validation set folder 'val'.
-Upload the test images to the same path where your 'train' and 'val' folders are in.
+Repeat the process with some of other images to create a validation set folder 'val'.
+Upload the test images to the same path where your 'train' and 'val' folders are located in.
 The folder structure should look like this:
 ![](images/folder_structure.png?raw=true)
-4) Change data_path in 'Plug_and_Play.ipynb' to the folder that contains your 'train' and 'val' folders.
+4) Change 'data_path' in 'Plug_and_Play.ipynb' to the folder that contains your 'train' and 'val' folders.
 5) Change network model class (if you want).
 Note that the output image should have the same size as the input image.
 ![](images/nn_class.png?raw=true)
 6) Specify training settings and train your model.